DLR-RM/RAFCON/_posts/2018-06-24-rafcon-on-automatica-2018.md

 The Automatica fair takes place every two years and the DLR booth is always a highlight.
 This year, the Factory of the Future (FoF) accounted for about one third of the booth with in total five demonstrators.
 Three of these demonstrators made extensive use of RAFCON:

 * The SMErobotics group has an assembly planner that automatically build an assembly plan in form of a RAFCON state machine from a CAD drawing.
-* The autonomy of the OmniRob of the Mobile Robotics group stems from huge hierarchical state machines communicating using ROS and LN.
+* The autonomy of our Autonomous Industrial Mobile Manipulator of the Mobile Robotics group stems from huge hierarchical state machines communicating using ROS and LN.
 * In the Collaborative Workcell, users can intuitively sequence and parameterize skills.
 Skills are linked to RAFCON state machines, allowing the execution to be controlled from a tablet interface.

 As it can be seen, more and more groups at the DLR robotics and mechatronics institute, use RAFCON for a broad spectrum of use cases.

 ![The Factory of the Future at the DLR booth of the Automatica fair 2018]({{ site.url }}/images/news/Automatica2018FoF.jpg){:class="img-responsive"}